jaegertracing/jaeger-ui/BUILD.md

 ### Workspaces

 [Create React App](https://facebook.github.io/create-react-app/) (CRA) is used as the build-tooling for the Jaeger UI website.
 In 2.1.2+ CRA introduced a guard for the `start`, `build` and `test` scripts which checks the version of NPM packages available to make sure they're consistent with CRA's expectations ([reference](https://github.com/facebook/create-react-app/blob/dea19fdb30c2e896ed8ac75b68a612b0b92b2406/packages/react-scripts/scripts/utils/verifyPackageTree.js#L23-L29)).
-This process checks `node_modules` in parent directors and errors if an unexpected package version is encountered.
+This process checks `node_modules` in parent directories and errors if an unexpected package version is encountered.

 To avoid a world of pain, the [`nohoist`](https://yarnpkg.com/blog/2018/02/15/nohoist/#scope-private) feature of `yarn` workspaces is leveraged.
 CRA and it's dependencies are local to `./packages/jaeger-ui/node_modules` instead of `./node_modules`, i.e. they're not hoisted.
 This ensures CRA is using the packages it expects to use.